-This is just a temporary setting: When you execute File > Open or File > Save As the next time, the path chosen here will appear in the dialog box.
+This is just a temporary setting: When you execute the menu command File > Open or File > Save As the next time, the path chosen here will appear in the dialog box.
 If the user changes the path, this path will then be the new default file path.